guilhermelinsc/devops/README.md

 This project aims to automate the deployment of a WebServer using **Terraform, Packer, and Ansible.**

 Currently, this project provisions the infrastructure on **Google Cloud Platform (GCP)** using **Terraform**, to deploy a scalable web server environment behind a **load balancer**.

-Each web server node serves a sample page that displays its own hostname, demonstrating which instance handled the request and the load balancing in action.
+Each web server node serves a sample page that displays its own hostname, demonstrating which instance handled the request and the load balancer in action.

 ## 📁 Project Structure